zeeshanali/Online-Help/docs/Contributor_Docs/cd_Models_And_DB_Migrations.md

 ## Overview:

 Models exist in the chroma-manager/chroma_core/models/ directory.
-Once a model is created, you will need to create a database migration file so that the tables reflecting the model will be created in the database.
-To do this, you will need to do the following:
+Once a model is created, a database migration file must be generated such that the tables reflecting the model will be created in the database.
+To accomplish this, do the following:

 1. import your model into chroma-manager/chroma_core/models/\_\_init\_\_.py
 ```